nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 ```

-##GRU Mutant 1 (from Jozefowicz et al.)
+##GRU Mutants (from Jozefowicz et al.)

-This mutant does better in some seq2seq tasks.
-Memory wise, it is the same as GRU, so you can fit more cells in your GPU.
+These mutants do better in some seq2seq tasks.
+Memory wise, they approximately the same as GRU.

 To use this simply: